HesaiTechnology/Pandar40_Legacy_ROS/README.md

 This is a collection of ROS packages supporting Hesai Pandar40 3D LIDAR forked from https://github.com/ros-drivers/velodyne.

-# Coping or Licence:
+# Copying or Licence:
-Reference COPING of this repo.
+Reference COPYING of this repo.